-The fraction of annual all-cause adult mortality attributable to long-term exposure to current levels of anthropogenic particulate air pollution (measured as fine particulate matter, PM2.5).
+• The fraction of annual all-cause adult mortality attributable to long-term exposure to current levels of anthropogenic particulate air pollution (measured as fine particulate matter, PM2.5).

 This indicator is intended to enable Directors of Public Health to appropriately prioritise action on air quality in their local area.
 The indicator is calculated for each local authority in England based on modelled concentrations of fine particulate air pollution (PM2.5).
-Estimates of the percentage of mortality attributable to long term exposure to particulate air pollution in local authority areas are available from the Public Health Outcomes Framework data tool at http://www.phoutcomes.info/.
-Current estimates at the time of writing, which are based on year 2013, range from around 3% in some rural areas to around 8% in some areas of London where pollution levels are highest.
+Estimates of the percentage of mortality attributable to long term exposure to particulate air pollution in local authority areas are available from the Public Health Outcomes Framework data tool at https://fingertips.phe.org.uk/profile/public-health-outcomes-framework.
+Current estimates at the time of writing, which are based on year 2017, range from 2.5% in the Isles of Scilly to around 7% in some areas of London.